Skip to main content

 export interface ProductService {

-createProduct(createDTO: CreateProductDTO): Promise Product
+createProduct(createDTO: CreateProductDTO): Promise

 }

-How do you use axios to consume APIS?
+How is axios used to consume APIs?

 constructor(url: string) {}